HolyBlackCat/quasi-msys2/README.md

 `env/shell.sh` works best for interactive use.

-If you want to run commands non-interactively (an in from shell scripts), do this:
+If you want to run commands non-interactively (as in from shell scripts), do this:

 ```sh
 bash -c 'source env/all.src && my_command'